piyal007/trade_nest/README.md

 TradeNest is a global B2B wholesale marketplace connecting bulk suppliers (manufacturers, distributors) with retailers, resellers, and institutional buyers.
 This repository contains the frontend React application that powers the TradeNest platform.

+### Backend Connection

+This client application connects to a Node.js/Express backend server deployed at [https://a11-server-ebon.vercel.app](https://a11-server-ebon.vercel.app).
+The server repository can be found in the `a11-server` directory.

 ## Live URL

 [TradeNest B2B Marketplace](https://assignment-11-ec3c7.web.app/)